-With each passing year, more Americans struggle with how to pay their medical bills and debts.
+With each passing year, more Americans seem to struggle with how to pay their medical bills and debts.
 To cope with the burden, many put off other financial priorities like saving for retirement, paying credit card bills, or even going to the doctor, potentially making themselves even sicker.
-According to a national survey conducted by Discover Personal Loans, Americans with medical debt delayed seeing a specialist, getting treated for other illnesses, or undergoing treatments recommended by their doctor.1
+According to a national survey conducted by Discover Personal® Loans, 45% of Americans believe it might take more than a year for them to pay off their current medical debt.*

 It’s a widespread problem.
-Recently, Kaiser Family Foundation found that 100 million people—or 41% of U.S. adults—carried some kind of medical or dental debt.
-In fact, medical debt is the most common type of debt that appears on credit reports, according to the Consumer Financial Protection Bureau.2
+Kaiser Family Foundation1 research found that 100 million people—or 41% of U.S. adults—carried some kind of medical or dental debt.
+In fact, medical debt was the most common type of debt that appears on credit reports, according to the Consumer Financial Protection Bureau.2

 Paying off your medical debt doesn’t have to consume you.
 Armed with knowledge and the right tools, which might include a personal loan to cover medical bills, you can start chipping away at your debt and gain some peace of mind.
 Our four-step plan will help you pay off your medical debt and put you back on the road to financial wellness.
 Here’s what you need to know:

 Table of contents

 Medical bills can contain all kinds of errors, from duplicate charges to data entry glitches to coding mistakes.3 Don’t assume that the bill you get from your provider is accurate.
 Call your doctor—not the billing company—if you suspect a billing error and ask for an itemized bill, which can alert you to mistakes like double billing.